getcellm/cellm/README.md

 docker compose -f docker-compose.Ollama.yml -f docker-compose.Ollama.GPU.yml up --detach
 ```

 If you want to further speed up running many requests in parallel, you can use vLLM instead of Ollama.
-You must supply the docker compose file with a Huggingface API key either via an environment variable or editing the docker compose file directy.
+You must supply the docker compose file with a Hugging Face API key either via an environment variable or editing the docker compose file directy.
 Look at the vLLM docker compose file for details.
-If you don't know what a Huggingface API key is, just use Ollama.
+If you don't know what a Hugging Face API key is, just use Ollama.

 To start vLLM: